-PGE will continue to evaluate the effects of the new law, assess its impact on the operations of the Company, and work closely with the OPUC in determining specific actions necessary to implement its provisions.
+PGE continues to evaluate the effects of the new law, assess its impact on the operations of the Company, and work closely with the OPUC and other parties in determining specific actions necessary to implement its provisions.
 It is not yet certain what affect the new law will have on the OPUC's January 1999 order issued in response to PGE's Customer Choice proposal, as described above.